code-check/cli-template-cpp/README.md

 You can build pure C application by switching compiler command from `c++` to `clang`.

 ## For local exam using GitHub
-To use codecheck command in your local environment, you need to modify [codecheck.yml](./codecheck.yml) in order to run test properly.
+To use codecheck command in your local environment, you need to modify [codecheck.yml](./codecheck.yml) in order to run test properly.Don't forget to **restore the file** at the time of submit!

 ```yaml
 # Before